Jennifer Lopez Doppelganger, Janice Garay, Flaunts Toned Frame In Sizzling Snap

-Jennifer Lopez doppelganger, Janice Garay snatched up the attention of her 212,000 followers on Friday when she posted a sizzling snapshot of herself posing in a cropped workout tank and underwear on her Instagram profile.
+Jennifer Lopez doppelganger, Janice Garay, snatched up the attention of her 212,000 followers on Friday when she posted a sizzling snapshot of herself posing in a cropped workout tank and underwear on her Instagram profile.

 The fitness and beauty influencer took the photo in her own living room as she posed in front of a mirror on a white shag carpet.
 Janice knelt on the carpet one hand by her side on the floor, the other angling her camera in front of her to capture the shot.